ImageMasker/ImageMasker.github.io/README.md

 #### Possible issues:
-* On displays that aren't 16:9 (like mobile devices or 4:3 monitors) there might be problems with the layout of the site
+* On displays that aren't 16:9 (like mobile devices or 4:3 monitors) there might be problems with the layout of the site (I tried to fix it but looks like each phone and browser might display it differently, so I'm not sure if there's a consistent solution).
-* The "on paste" listener is always on for the entire site, which is good, but it can be a problem if the user wants to add a custom mask.

 #### Extra feature: Keyboard shortcuts
 These keyboard shortcuts are features that weren't important enough to get a UI element, but can still be useful for some people.
 I didn't want to clutter the site with more tools for stuff that most people won't use.
 These key listeners shouldn't slow down the site since the events are only triggered when the key is pressed.